jaxon-php/jaxon-website/user/pages/03.docs/03.v4x/03.requests/06.factory/docs.en.md

 The `Jaxon\Request\Factory\RequestFactory` class allows to create requests to functions or methods exported with Jaxon.
 The `Jaxon\rq()` global function returns an instance of this class, which provides the `call()` method to create a request.

-The `Jaxon\Request\Factory\ParameterFactory` class allows to create parameters.
-The `Jaxon\pm()` global function returns an instance of this class, which provides a range of other functions to pass elements from the HTML page as parameter to the request.
+It will often be used together with the `Jaxon\pm()` function, which is needed to [set its parameters](../parameters/).

-For example, the following code uses the Request Factory to create a request to a the `setColor()` method of the class `HelloWorld`, passing the value selected in the combobox with id `colorselect` as parameter.
+For example, the following code uses the `Request Factory` to create a request to a the `setColor()` method of the class `HelloWorld`, passing the value selected in the combobox with id `colorselect` as parameter.

 ```php
 <div class="col-md-4 margin-vert-10">